 NFCR-funded scientist Dr. Susan Horwitz’s work has been instrumental in the development of a successful class of anti-cancer drugs called Microtubule-Stabilizing Agents (MSAs) – a class that includes Taxol®.
 Dr. Horwitz is now collaborating with NFCR-funded organic chemist Dr. Amos B. Smith, III to develop MSA hybrid drugs to overcome drug resistance problems associated with treatments using Taxol for Triple Negative Breast Cancer.
 With promising preliminary results, the two scientists are now testing the effectiveness and toxicity of some hybrid drugs.

 NFCR-funded scientist Dr. Daniel Haber developed the CTC-iChip — an advanced micro-engineered device that captures extremely rare circulating tumor cells from the blood.
 Genetic testing on captured CTCs may give doctors a way to more effectively treat the tumor or stop it from spreading.
 Moreover, CTCs allow the response of treatments to be monitored in real-time.
 This device could dramatically improve treatment and diagnosis for many different types of metastatic cancers, including metastatic breast cancer.

-Dr. Danny Welch and his team at the NFCR Center for Metastasis Research are exploring how mitochondria – a specialized cell part that generates energy for our bodies – may determine why breast cancer metastases develop in some patients, but not in others.
+Dr. Danny Welch and his team are exploring how mitochondria – a specialized cell part that generates energy for our bodies – may determine why breast cancer metastases develop in some patients, but not in others.
 Differences in tumor formation, metastasis location and responses to therapy could be from our mitochondrial DNA.
 With continued success, this research may suggest that a simple blood test can help guide doctors in treating those patients who are susceptible to metastasis and may need more aggressive treatment.